A Nice Girl Like You

-A Nice Girl Like You is a 2020 American romantic comedy film directed by the Brothers Riedell (Chris and Nick Riedell), from a screenplay by Andrea Marcellus, based on the 2007 memoir Pornology by Ayn Carrillo Gailey.
+A Nice Girl Like You is a 2020 American romantic comedy film directed by the Riedell Brothers (Chris and Nick Riedell), from a screenplay by Andrea Marcellus, based on the 2007 memoir Pornology by Ayn Carrillo Gailey.
 The film stars Lucy Hale and Leonidas Gulaptis.

 The film was released video on demand on July 17, 2020, by Vertical Entertainment.

 Plot

-Lucy Neal disappoints her boyfriend Jeff, with her lack of intimacy.
+Lucy Neal disappoints her boyfriend Jeff with her lack of intimacy.
 While he is asleep, Lucy looks at Jeff’s laptop and finds that he watches porn.
-They have an argument over this and they break up, with Jeff moving out of the apartment.
+They argue this and then break up, with Jeff moving out of the apartment.

-Lucy, with her string quartet, also comprising Nessa, Priscilla, and Paul, perform at a wedding, but she breaks down in the middle of it and tells them that Jeff left her because she won’t satisfy him.
+Lucy, with her string quartet, also comprising Nessa, Priscilla, and Paul, performs at a wedding, but she breaks down in the middle of it and tells them that Jeff left her because she won’t satisfy him.
 After some comforting and encouragement from the three, Lucy decides to make a sex list of things to improve her intimacy problems.

-Lucy is at a wedding where she gets drunk and begins to yell by herself in frustration to not being able to use word cock in a sentence.
+When Lucy is at another wedding, she gets drunk and begins to yell by herself in frustration at not being able to use the word cock in a sentence.
 She is overheard by a wedding guest, Grant.
 He comes in to comfort her and helps her get back outside after some friendly chatting.

-Lucy starts off with her list by watching a lot of porn at home first and also reads a very racy novel.
+Lucy starts off with her list by first watching a lot of porn at home and also reads a very racy novel.
 The next morning, Nessa and Priscilla come over to help Lucy get over Jeff, but she instead invites them to go to a sex store.
-Lucy meets Grant there.
-They chat some more and Lucy finds herself attracted to the man.
+Lucy bumps into Grant there, they chat some more and she finds herself attracted to him.

-Same night, Lucy joins Paul at a strip club he visits regularly.
+The same night, Lucy joins Paul at a strip club he visits regularly.
 She finds herself impressed by the dancing onstage, but when she sees that all she has is a $20 bill for a tip, Lucy awkwardly tries to take change from the dancer, which gets her and Paul kicked out.

-Lucy attends an event with her group to perform.
-She meets Grant there and he asks Lucy to dance.
-Later, Grant asks her out to dinner which she accepts.
+At another event where Lucy's quartet is performing, she again sees Grant.
+He asks Lucy to dance.
+Then later, Grant asks her out to dinner which she accepts.